satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 to evaluate a study.\*\*

-The typical review process does not require submission of data or software associated with an article, and the descriptions provided in methods sections are often inadequate for replication.
+The typical review process does not require submission of data or software associated with an article (ACM TOMS is an early exception), and the descriptions provided in methods sections are often inadequate for replication.
 This makes it impossible for a reviewer, if so inclined, to fully evaluate an article’s methods, data quality, or software, let alone to replicate the analysis of the study.
 Failing to expose the methods, data, and software underlying a study can lead to needless misdirection and inefficiency, and even loss of scientific credibility.
-One example is the case of XXX Chung, whose rigorous and correct experimental work was later retracted due to a software bug that undermined the paper's conclusions [cite:
+One example is the case of Geoffrey Chang, whose rigorous and correct experimental work was later retracted due to a software bug that undermined the paper's conclusions [cite: chang2006retraction].
-XXXNature].

 3. \*\*Reviewers are not acknowledged.\*\*